-Social media, especially in my profession and with my audience, helps people get to know me so that they can start down the buying journey.
-I'm wooing them with good content.
-It's a courtship.
-And for me, social media is just the start.
+Social media, in my field, helps people get to know me so that they can start down the buying journey.
+I'm wooing them with good content, as we discussed in a previous Playbook.
+For my work, social media is just the start of the courtship.